tailwindlabs/tailwindcss/source/docs/functions-and-directives.blade.md

 }
 ```

-The responsive versions will be added to Tailwind's existing media queries **at the end of your stylesheet.** This makes sure that classes with a responsive prefix always defeat non-responsive classes that are targeting the same CSS property.
+The responsive variants will be added to Tailwind's existing media queries at the end of your stylesheet.
+This makes sure that classes with a responsive prefix always defeat non-responsive classes that are targeting the same CSS property.

 ## @@screen